spacemeshos/docs/docs/start/smeshing/smeshing_adv/api.md

   },
 ```

-Note that the public instance runs on the interface/port `0.0.0.0:9092` and the private runs on `127.0.0.1:9093`. `grpc-json-listener` refers to a JSON-based [gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway) that allows clients that don't speak gRPC to communicate with the API using JSON instead, and can in general be turned off.
+Note that the public instance runs on the interface/port `0.0.0.0:9092` and the private runs on `127.0.0.1:9093`. `grpc-json-listener` refers to a JSON-based [gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway) that allows clients that do not speak gRPC to communicate with the API using JSON instead, and can, in general, be turned off.

-The easiest way to interact with the API from the command line and from scripts is using the [`grpcurl`](https://github.com/fullstorydev/grpcurl) tool. gRPC is self-documenting via a feature known as [reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) that lets a client traverse an API, list RPC methods, inputs and outputs, and describe data types, e.g.:
+The easiest way to interact with the API from the command line is by using the [`grpcurl`](https://github.com/fullstorydev/grpcurl) tool. gRPC is self-documenting via a feature known as [reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) that lets a client traverse an API, list RPC methods, inputs and outputs, and describe data types, e.g.:

 ```bash
 > grpcurl -plaintext localhost:9092 list